Turbotanker/MyComponentPortfolioProject/doc/01-component-brainstorming/01-component-brainstorming.md

 - Component Design #1: PriorityQueue
   - **Description**:
-    - This component models a queue where each element has a priority.
+    - This component should model a queue where each element has a priority.
 It’s commonly used in scheduling, and event simulation.
 It’s a great model of state (elements and their priorities) and behavior (insertion, deletion, ordering).
   - **Kernel Methods**:
     - *void add(E x, int priority)*: adds an element with a given priority.
     - *Pair<E, Integer> removeHighestPriority()*: removes and returns the element with the highest priority.